 Managing Employment Relations: This will develop your understanding of managing employment relations within a global business.
 Employment relations is a changing subject which is influenced by external factors (political and economic) and internal factors (management and management style).
 You will explore the impact of different national environments on employment and the roles of different stakeholders in employment relation systems.
 You will also critically review employment relations in an organisation and make suggestions to drive improvements to Human Resource Management.
 This module includes a practical skills workshop.

-Leadership and Management: International Perspective: This will develop your international management and leadership skills, introducing you to key management issues which are illustrated by case studies.
+Leading and Managing: International Perspective: This will develop your international management and leadership skills, introducing you to key management issues which are illustrated by case studies.
 It will improve your cross-cultural awareness and enhance your effectiveness when working with an international organisation.
 You can choose between taking a Consultancy Project module or the International Management in Practice: Study Trip module.

 Consultancy Project: You will gain practical international project experience by working in a cross-cultural team on a real problem for a client organisation.
 You will develop problem solving and communication skills as well as the ability to work in cross-cultural teams.
 Your team will work virtually, face-to-face and with help from tutors.

 International Management in Practice:Study Trip: You can go to Budapest to experience a hands-on week, learning about the processes within international management.
 Students meet with leaders of global firms and international organisations, receive presentations from global academic experts, and tour facilities.
 This module is included in your programme fees, but you are responsible for paying for all travel and accommodation costs and some meals.
 This is a 10-credit module, which will be formally assessed.

 International Business in Practice - Study Trip: The purpose of this study trip is to give postgraduate students a hands-on, intensive experience with the ideas and practices of global business.
 The programme will include presentations from local management executives and experts.
 Students will have direct interaction with management executives and practices through site visits to major corporations and agencies.